d41k4n/hems_mission_generator/README.md

 It should output the Git version on the console.
 If not that means your Git client was not installed correctly.

 By following the instructions below the master branch of this Github repository will be checked out ("cloned") locally into the existing X-Plane home folder overwriting any existing files.
 It assumes there is no pre-existing folder named `.git` inside your X-Plane home folder.
-The Git client will then take care of creating required symbolic links automatically and everything should _just work_&trade;.

  1. Open a command terminal inside X-Plane's home folder
  3. Execute the following commands in sequence: